-Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 System's experience with adjustments for mortality improvements based on MP-2014.
+Annuitant mortality rates are based on April 1, 2010 - March 31, 2015 System's experience with adjustments for mortality improvements based on MP-2018.
+The previous actuarial valuation as of April 1, 2018 used the Society of Actuaries' Scale MP-2014.

-The actuarial assumptions used in the 2018 and 2017 valuations are based on the results of an actuarial experience study for the period April 1, 2010 - March 31, 2015.
+The actuarial assumptions used in the 2019 and 2018 valuations are based on the results of an actuarial experience study for the period April 1, 2010 - March 31, 2015.

 The long term expected rate of return on pension plan investments was determined using a building block method in which best estimate ranges of expected future real rates of return (expected returns, net of investment expenses and inflation) are developed for each major asset class.
 These ranges are combined to produce the long term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class and the target asset allocation as of March 31, 2019 and 2018 are summarized below.
+Best estimates of arithmetic real rates of return for each major asset class and the target asset allocation as of March 31, 2020 and 2019 are summarized below.